 Tip: There are heaps of Scotland’s famous tight twists and turns up here.
 If you get stuck behind another vehicle, make sure you know it’s clear to overtake, and do so at a safe speed.

 Tip: Check out Shuna Island just off Portnacroish before blasting up the coast towards your final stop, Glencoe.

 - Give you and your motorcycle a rest stop here – there are plenty of food and accommodation places.

 - Head up to take on the coastal loop.

 - Take a ride around the nearby 8 mile twisty forest loop.

-Recommendations and detours
+Recommendations and detours on the motorbike route

 - Check the forecast but plan for all weathers – conditions are so changeable in this part of the world.

 - There are tight corners and blind bends so keep your speed down.
-The roads might also get busy around the Oban area – especially during the summer.
+The roads might also get busy around the Oban area, especially during the summer.

-- Oban makes a fantastic detour and is filled with a bunch of attractions, restaurants, and places to stay.
+- Oban makes a fantastic detour and is filled with a bunch of attractions, restaurants and places to stay.